Entyvio (vedolizumab)

 - Do not work well enough

-- Worked before, but have stopped working
+- Worked before but have stopped working

 - Cause a bad reaction

-How does vedolizumab work?
+How does Entyvio work?

-Vedolizumab reduces inflammation in people with IBD by specifically affecting just the digestive tract.
+Entyvio reduces inflammation in people with IBD by specifically affecting just the digestive tract.
+For some people with moderate to severe IBD, this can:1

 - Relieve their symptoms